-Natural Sciences (6 credits)—each course must meet goal e and either f or g (or both).
+Natural Sciences (6 credits)—each course must meet goals e and f).
 Students must meet two goals with courses in two of the following disciplines: physical, biological, or environmental sciences.
 [NS]

 (Note: Use Degree Navigator to make sure you are completing courses in two different disciplines.)View courses certified for Natural Sciences [NS]

 Historical Analysis (3 credits) Students must take one credit-bearing course that meets one or both of these goals.
 [HST]

 - Explain the development of some aspect of a society or culture over time.

 - Employ historical reasoning to study human endeavors, using appropriate assumptions, methods, evidence, and arguments.

 Social Analysis (9 credits) SEBS Students must complete one course in each of the following three areas: social/cultural analysis, economic analysis, and governmental and regulatory analysis.
 [SCL]

 - Understand different theories about human culture, social identity, economic entities, political systems, and other forms of social organization.

 - Employ tools of social scientific reasoning to study particular questions or situations, using appropriate assumptions, methods, evidence, and arguments.

 (Note: Use Degree Navigator to make sure you are completing courses in three different disciplines.)View courses certified for Social Analysis [SCL]

 Arts and Humanities (6 credits)—Students must meet two goals.
 [AH]

 - Examine critically philosophical and other theoretical issues concerning the nature of reality, human experience, knowledge, value, and/or cultural production.